mk12/luminosity/STYLE.md

 Comments
 --------

-Write proper sentences: start with a capital letter and use proper punctuation.
+Always write proper sentences: start with a capital letter and use proper punctuation.
 Wrap to the same line length as the code, and do not use hyphenation.

 Avoid redundant comments.